Bamboozalah/Deep_Recon/README.md

 -  Supply chain mapping via third-party domain analysis
 -  Visual screenshots of exposed services
 -  HTML, CSV, and JSON reporting with summaries and severity filters

 ---

+## Enrichment Framework

+Deep Recon features a centralized **enrichment pipeline** that ensures each module can contribute to and benefit from shared intelligence throughout a recon session.

+#### How It Works

+- Modules like **Subdomain Enumeration**, **Certificate Analysis**, and **Grid IP Harvester** populate foundational information (e.g., domains, IPs, ASNs).
+- Follow-on modules such as **Shodan Queries**, **ICS Exposure Checks**, and **Cloud Detection** automatically consume this enrichment.
+- Data collection is restricted to once per session and reused where needed, minimizing redundant queries and improving performance.

+#### Benefits

+- **Context-aware scans**: Modules are more intelligent when they are aware of what has already been discovered.
+- **Modular independence**: Each module can operate independently but cooperates when part of a pipeline.
+- **Seamless reporting**: Enrichment ensures the final output has consistent, comprehensive intelligence across categories.

+This system was designed to support scalable reconnaissance and research workflows and to make it easier for analysts to trace how individual findings connect across layers of exposure.

+---